 The 2017 ICC Champions Trophy will be the eighth of this tournament and the second time in a row to be held in England and Wales.
 India is the defending champions who won the competition beating England by five runs in 2013 final.
 The tournament is scheduled to start on 1 June and ends on 18 June with final at The Oval, London.
 The top eight teams in the ICC ODI Team Rankings on the cut-off date qualified for the competition.
-ICC Champions Trophy 2017 squads have not been announced by the teams as five months are left to start the tournament.
+ICC Champions Trophy 2017 squads of all the 8 teams have announced by the ICC.

 The teams who qualified for the CT 2017 are England, Australia, India, South Africa, New Zealand, Sri Lanka, Bangladesh and Pakistan.
 For this edition, West Indies who finished at ninth position replaced by Bangladesh.
 The opening match of the tournament will be played between host England and Bangladesh on 1st June 2017 at The Oval, London.Check Out: ICC Champions Trophy 2017 Schedule & Fixtures

 The Champions Trophy 2017 squads of all the 8 teams will be confirmed soon by their respective cricket boards.
 Let’s a quick look at the expected squads of the participating teams.

 India Squad: Virat Kohli (captain), Ravichandran Ashwin, Jasprit Bumrah, Shikhar Dhawan, Mahendra Singh Dhoni, Ravindra Jadeja, Kedar Jadhav, Bhuvneshwar Kumar, Hardik Pandya, Manish Pandey, Ajinkya Rahane, Mohammad Shami, Rohit Sharma, Yuvraj Singh and Umesh Yadav.